 Every four years the American media outlets go gaga over the political process.
 What do America’s political commentators talk about almost exclusively?
 Polls.
 Polls.
 Polls.
 They slice and dice the American electorate 26 ways to Sunday and report back on every conceivable demographic.
 I would not be surprised at all to turn on the TV in the coming days and hear a commentator say, “From our latest poll we’ve discovered that voters who own dogs are 6.3% less likely to choose a candidate who previously owned a cat.”

 This all came crashing back to me two nights ago.
 I was listening to two commentators talk about one of the major candidates for President.
-They were discussing how those close to this particular candidate had disclosed the candidate’s struggle with both insecurity and emotional maturity.
+They were discussing how some people close a particular candidate had disclosed the candidate’s struggle with insecurity and emotional maturity.
 They talked about how the candidate could better manage those challenges in order to win over voters.
 They talked about voters’ potential reactions to the candidate if the candidate were to publicly talk about those personal challenges.
 But there was not a single part of the discussion that even hinted at how such issues might impact the candidate’s ability to lead the country well.
 The conversation was squarely and only about managing voter perceptions in order to get elected.

 A few years ago I had lunch with author and consultant Steve Wilson.
 Steve is a student of America.
 He authored “A Misdiagnosed Country” which makes the case that the problems America finds itself in stem from a lack of depth in what we focus on and care about the most.
 Knowing this, I asked him about the our political process.
 He reported with a bit of dejection that only 21% of the American people look beyond the surface in the political process.
 He went on to say that when choosing who they will vote for, Americans focus on three things: hair (physical appearance), height (again, physical appearance), and hundreds (as in $, financial wealth and backing).
 This is where the media has led Americans.
 This is where Americans have allowed themselves to be led.